-When you give to United Way’s Community Investment Fund you are joining forces with others by supporting ALL of these programs AND you are supporting United Way’s own programs: NC 2-1-1, Hands On Asheville-Buncombe and our Middle School Success Initiative.
+Remember, when you give to United Way’s Community Investment Fund you are joining forces with others by supporting ALL of these agencies listed below AND you are supporting United Way’s own programs: 24/7 information and referral services through NC 2-1-1, our community's volunteer center Hands On Asheville-Buncombe and Community Schools.
 This is the power of United Way!

 While most donors choose to give directly to United Way (the Community Investment Fund), others choose to designate their gift.
 Designated gifts can go to any 501(c)(3) and we will direct the give to that organization for you.
 Keep in mind that if you are making a gift of $1,000 or more and would like to be counted as a Leadership Giver, and want to designate, you will need to choose from one of our funded programs.